-- -ffunction-sections generates a separate ELF section for each function in the source file. - -ffunction-sections is set by default.
+-ffunction-sections generates a separate ELF section for each function in the source file.
+The unused section elimination feature of the linker can then remove unused functions at link time.

 The output section for each function has the same name as the function that generates the section, but with a .text. prefix.
 To disable this, use -fno-function-sections.